Red Eyes (manga): Synopsis

-At the start of the series, the Republic of Legium (interchangeably spelled as Regium) is locked in a costly war with the Dragnov Federation, two countries that were once one and known as the kingdom of Loomis.
-Dragnov wanted to reunify the two countries with the assembly of and invasion onto Legium territory with a "peacekeeping force," but Legium was bitterly opposed to this and mobilized their armed forces in response.
+At the start of the series, the Republic of Legium (interchangeably spelled as Regium) is locked in a costly war with the Dragnov Federation, two countries that were once one and known as the Kingdom of Loomis.
+Dragnov wanted to reunify the two countries within its Federation and invaded part of Legium territory with a "peacekeeping force," but Legium was bitterly opposed to this and mobilized their armed forces in response, officially starting the war.
 Partly due to winter conditions, the Legium forces had the upper hand at the beginning of the war.
 As the war dragged on, this changed and the Dragnov forces eventually came close to overrunning Legium's final line of defense around the capital of Solgren.
 It was then that Dragnov unveiled its new weapon, a high-yield, low-altitude missile which was detonated indirectly 8 km outside the capital city yet still causing notable damage.
 This convinced the Legium politicians to negotiate for a surrender, although the Third Army of Legium, later to be known as Legium People's Army, refused to obey and continued the fight.

 The story follows Captain Grahalt Mills, commander of the Legium special forces "Jackal" unit which utilizes the most advanced SAA to date.
 With the last line of defense faltering, the Jackals are deployed in a last-ditch attempt to hold the line, and succeed at destroying all opponents in their sector.
 Unexpectedly though, Mills' subordinates all frame him for the murder of a platoon of Legium soldiers just as the war comes to an end.
 The Jackals are disbanded after the war and Mills is sentenced to execution, but he escapes from prison and tracks down each of the ex-members of the Jackals to find out why he was betrayed.

 The main conflict takes place approximately in Eastern European countries such as Ukraine, Romania, Hungary, Croatia, Bosnia, Serbia, and Bulgaria, whose names and territories, however, have drastically changed.
 It is eventually revealed that the story takes place some centuries in the future after a devastating World War, and the reason many nations use former American and NATO weaponry is because the United States had previously subjugated the world under the rule of a one world order controlled by itself.